 The ccPMC-HOTLink-Kaon1 is a custom version that has only two channels installed with no RS-485 lines.
-Each channel has a HOTLink differential PECL output, a HOTLink differential PECL input, one TTL output and one AC-coupled TTL input into a 50Ω termination network.
-The differential HOTLink input connects to dual 50Ω terminations referenced to 1.8 volts.
-The signals are then AC-coupled into the HOTLink receiver inputs referenced to 3.5 volt.
+Each channel has a HOTLink differential PECL output, a HOTLink differential PECL input, one AC coupled TTL output and one input.
+The differential HOTLink input connects to dual 50 Ω terminations referenced to 1.8 volts.
+The signals are then AC-coupled into the HOTLink receiver inputs referenced to 3.5 volts.
 The HOTLink output is AC-coupled after the bias/termination network.